MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

   into the session.
 Instead, they select from among the items imported into the session.
-For example, if the value of the **VisibleProviders** parameter is the Certificate provider, but the **ModulesToImport** parameter does not specify the **Microsoft.PowerShell.Security** module that contains the Certificate provider, the Certificate provider is not visible in the session.
+For example, if the value of the **VisibleProviders** parameter is the Certificate provider, but the **ModulesToImport** parameter does not specify the **Microsoft.PowerShell.Security** module that contains the Certificate provider, the Certificate provider is not visible in the session
 - `New-PSSessionConfigurationFile` creates a session configuration file that has a .pssc file name extension in the path that you specify in the **Path** parameter.
 When you use the session configuration file to create a session configuration, the `Register-PSSessionConfiguration` cmdlet